 Pro Tip: Be consistent when you’re filling out UTM parameters!
 For example, let’s say you’re filling out Campaign Medium parameters for paid traffic.
 If you input the terms “paid”, “cpc” or “ad” interchangeably; you’ll have a hard time later seeing the effects of your advertising efforts since your data isn’t easily sorted.

-Campaign name is all about answering the question: why is this traffic coming to me?
+The campaign name is all about answering the question: why is this traffic coming to me?
 You can easily answer the question by giving the campaign a name.
 Are you launching a new book?
 You could input a product name.
 Are you running a contest to promote your author business?
 Plugin the contest name.

 For example, you’re trying to hype up the launch of your new journal by running a 10% off promotion on Twitter.
 The parameter could look something like this: utm_campaign=launch_10.
 You can name the campaign anything you want, but make it something simple and easy to remember.